If you wonder how to find time to do everything in your life then you need to master these two things. Let me show you how.

 If you have allotted 20 minutes to declutter every day.
 Stop doing it at 15 minutes.
 Take the 5 minutes to move your clutter out of the way.
 Then be sure to come back the next day to clean again.

-The Art of Walking Away is knowing when to stop and what to do next.
+The way to prioritize what is important is knowing when to stop doing and what to do next.
 You stop because you know it is time to say No More of this.
 You move on to the next job because you know what your priority is.

 I want you to think a bit about this.